The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Quotient of a hyper-K ahler manifold by -trivial automorphisms

 The rest of this appendix is devoted to the proof of \Cref{prop:appendix 1} and \ref{prop:appendix 2}.
 Most of the proofs will be straightforward so we will be brief.

 \begin{proof} [Proof of \Cref{prop:appendix 1}: Part 1] Let us present the proof of the theorem without the second item.
+The second item will be proved separately in Part 2.

 The group $G$ acts trivially on $H^2 (X, \ZZ)$, so it acts symplectically on $X$.
 Hence $p$ is a symplectic quotient.
-The ramified locus of $p$ is contained in the union of the fixed loci $\bigcup_{f \in G} X^f$, which is of codimension $\ge 2$.
-This means $p$ is quasi-\'etale.
+The ramified locus of $p$ is contained in the union of the fixed loci $\bigcup_{f \in G \setminus \{ \id \}} X^f$, which is of codimension $\ge 2$.
+This means $p$ is quasi-\'etale and the first item follows.

-The fundamental group is invariant under codimension $\ge 2$ modifications.
-Hence $\bar X = X/G$ has the fundamental group $G$.
-If $\bar X$ becomes smooth then it a smooth irreducible symplectic variety.
-By \cite{sch20def}, $\bar X$ becomes a hyper-K\"ahler manifold.
-In particular, $\bar X$ is simply connected and hence $G$ becomes trivial.

-The last item follows directly from \cite[Thm 3.5, Lem 3.10]{fuj83}.
+The third item is a direct consequence of the second item, because any irreducible symplectic variety is simply connected by \cite[Cor 13.3]{greb-gue-keb19}.
+The last item again follows directly from \cite[Thm 3.5, Lem 3.10]{fuj83}.
 Since $G$ acts on $\mathcal X$ holomorphically and trivially on $H^2 (X, \ZZ)$, $\mathcal X \to \Def(X)$ equipped with a $G$-action is the universal deformation of the pair $(X, G)$.
 Once we have a universal deformation of the pair $(X, G)$, the quotient $\mathcal X/G \to \Def(X)$ is the locally trivial universal family of $X/G$. \end{proof}

 \begin{lemma} Let $(X, \sigma)$ be a compact symplectic variety and $f : X' \to X$ a finite quasi-\'etale morphism.
 Then $(X', f^* \sigma)$ is a compact symplectic variety. \end{lemma} \begin{proof} By \cite[Prop 5.20]{kol-mori} or \cite[Rmk 3.4]{greb-keb-pet16}, $X'$ is Gorenstein and canonical.
 Therefore, it has rational singularities by \cite[Cor 5.24]{kol-mori}.
 Now $f^* \sigma \in H^0 (X', \Omega_{X'}^{[2]})$ is a symplectic form in codimension $1$ as $f$ is \'etale in codimension $1$.
 The claim follows. \end{proof}